 - Active For Life - Has Five Indigenous games to play with your children to check out like One Foot High Kick, Snow Snake, Make the Stick Jump and more.

-- Sport for Life – Released an interesting article, Celebrating Indigenous Physical Literacy
+- Sport for Life article, Celebrating Indigenous Physical Literacy

-- As Big as the Sky, as Tall as the Trees a book that promotes physical activity for children in the early years (0-5).
-For purchase, order through the website or contact Shawn, Program and Event Coordinator for a free copy while supplies last.
+- As Big as the Sky, as Tall as the Trees is a book that promotes physical activity for children in the early years (0-5).
+You can watch an online reading of this story written by Leah Yardley HERE.

 - Arctic Winter Games is a multi-sport competition with events like the Bench Reach, Head Pull, Leg Wrestle, Finger Pull, Stick Pull, Musk-ox Push, Knuckle Hop, Knee Jump, Alaskan High Kick, Two Foot High kick, Airplane, Back Push.
 Watch this clip RMR: Rick and Arctic Winter Games to see event demonstrations and Rick gives them a try.